void255/dots/.config/kitty/README.md

-move the gruvbox theme folder into the themes directory
+move the kitty-gruvbox-themes, folder into the themes directory